danielhufnagle/CMPINF0010FinalProj/README.md

 # Team Members
 - Daniel Hufnagle, Maximus Catanzaro, Joseph Hallak

+# Main Metric
+The best neighborhood in Pittsburgh for active entertainment
+### Sub Metrics
+- Number of public pools and spray parks in each neighborhood
+- Number of public sport-related courts or rinks in each neighborhood
+- Number of public playgrounds in each neighborhood

 # Dataset links
 - [City Pools](https://data.wprdc.org/dataset/city-pools/resource/5cc254fe-2cbd-4912-9f44-2f95f0beea9a) This dataset contains locations of every public pool and spray park in the city of Pittsburgh - Joe
 - [City Courts and Rinks](https://data.wprdc.org/dataset/city-of-pittsburgh-courts/resource/a5b71bfa-840c-4c86-8f43-07a9ae854227) This dataset contains locations of every public sports-related court or rink in the city of Pittsburgh - Daniel